joalla/discogs_client/docs/source/fetching_data.md

 folder.remove_release(releases[0])
 ```

-To filter out which instance to remove we could also use the attributes of the `release` object attached to the CollectionItemInstance:
+To filter out which instance to remove we could also use the attributes of the {class}`.Release` object attached to the {class}`.CollectionItemInstance`:

 ```python
 folder = me.collection_folders[2]